 macOS requires you to proactively grant permission to each program that wants to use any microphone or audio input device in order to limit sneakiness and make it harder for programs to spy on you.
 You will need to grant QLab permission for microphone access in order to use Mic cues.
-If you’re not automatically prompted to do this the first time you try, or if you need to change QLab’s permission, you can do that by visiting System Preferences → Security & Privacy → Privacy, choosing Microphone from the list on the left, clicking on the padlock icon at the bottom to unlock it using your password or biometric ID, and then checking the box next to QLab in the list on the right side.
+If you’re not automatically prompted to do this the first time you try, or if you need to change QLab’s permission, you can do that by visiting System Settings → Privacy & Security → Microphone, finding QLab in the list, and flipping the switch on or off.

 When a Mic cue is selected, the inspector shows the Basics tab and Triggers tab, used by all cues, as well as the following tabs: